neilgupta/neilgupta.github.com/_posts/2012-12-03-apple-duns.md

 *Note:* I actually had to fill out Apple's DUNS lookup form twice.
 After the first time, I got an email from DUNS after 5 days telling me my verification failed.
 I called D&B to find out why, and after some phone tag, a representative told me they weren't able to reach me for verification (I never got a call).
 He told me to just fill out the form again, which I did, and I got a call and number less than 5 days later.

 **Update:** Apparently, [Enterprise developer accounts](https://developer.apple.com/programs/ios/enterprise/) ($300/year) have always required a DUNS number, so this is not uncharted territory for Apple.
 However, requiring it for regular company accounts is new, and that's where the problem is.
 Most companies applying for an Enterprise account probably already had a DUNS number, or at least had the resources to acquire one quickly without Apple's help.
 This is not true for the hundreds of startups making iOS apps that have never heard of a DUNS number before.
 (Thanks [@alanzeino](https://twitter.com/alanzeino/status/286384362872786944) for the heads up.)

+**Update (2019)**: I just came back to this post to apply for a new DUNS number 6 years later, and looks like Apple followed my advice and updated their [DUNS info page](https://developer.apple.com/support/D-U-N-S/) with the above steps! 🥳